Latest update: April 10, 2024

 If anything, that trend has worsened.
 We’ve seen once-mighty media brands attempt to cast the same wide net while laying off expert writers, and some have even published entirely AI-written content unedited and full of inaccuracies.
 Against the enshittification of the wider internet, we want to provide a fertile seedbed where authentic fans’ expertise can flourish.
 We believe there’s no substitute for the real thing.

-This gives us a handy razor for the thorny AI question: does it help or hinder these goals?
+This gives us a handy razor for the thorny AI question: does it help or hinder that goal?

-We’re not imposing a blanket ban on any and all AI-generated or -aided content.
-But if a member simply copy-pastes from ChatGPT into a bounty thread, or indeed a community discussion, we're concerned about the following:
+We’re not imposing a blanket ban on any and all AI-generated or -aided content, but please be very careful and judicious in how you use AI.
+If a member simply copy-pastes from ChatGPT into a reward submission, or indeed a community discussion, we're concerned about the following:

 It adds no unique value.
 Anyone can do this.
 It requires no experience that is specific to the writer.
 It contains no authenticity, no knowledge, no passion, no humanity.

-Even where such submissions contain useful content - as they may - to paste them verbatim into our platform may indicate a low-effort attempt to snatch bounty rewards rather than to add real value to the community.
+Even when such submissions contain useful content - as they may - to paste them verbatim into our platform may indicate a low-effort attempt to snatch reward prizes rather than to add real value to the community.
 That's not fair on those who are making an effort, and those are the people we want to encourage.

-For many bounty prompts, such submissions probably won’t meet the standards of quality that lead members to vote for it, or that we want to hit with our curated content.
+For many reward prompts, such submissions probably won’t meet the standards of quality that lead members to vote for it, or that we want to hit with our curated content.

 The specifics may vary by case, but repeated or individual instances of the above may be considered antisocial behaviour as outlined in our Community Code of Conduct.

 There’s also the risk of copyright infringement.
-Current generative AIs are trained on existing content, so their words are coming from somewhere.
-If they repeat those words in a way that breaches copyright, we can’t accept that on the platform, and may have to apply the measures in our copyright policy to any member that posts it.
-This will make us and you sad, so please read **that policy** and take whatever measures are necessary to avoid its wrath.
+Current generative AIs are trained on existing content, and if they then regurgitate that content in a way that breaches copyright - whether images, videos, writing, or whatever - we can’t accept that on the platform, and may have to apply the measures in our copyright policy to any member that posts it.
+This will make us and you sad, so please read that policy and take whatever measures are necessary to avoid its wrath.

-NB: There may be rare exceptions to this approach, such as bounties that may call specifically for AI submissions (see below), but this will be clearly expressed in the bounty copy.
+NB: There may be rare exceptions to this approach, such as rewards that may call specifically for AI submissions (see below), but this will be clearly expressed in the reward description.

 Mitigation